rustwasm/sfhtml5-rust-and-wasm/slides.md

 * similar to Python's `with` statement
 * RAII in JS
+* creates a resource
+* invokes callback with the resource
+* ensures that the resource is always cleaned up afterwards
+  * as a user, you don't have to clean it up yourself
-* can also have `async` function version
+* can also have `async`/`await` version
-* execute the callback `f` and make sure that resource is properly freed at the end

 ---